wallabag/android-app/README.md

 ## Legacy Versions of the App

 We have two legacy branches, where old versions of this app can be found.
-Those old version of the app are not distributed via F-Droid or Google Play.
+Those old versions of the app are not distributed via F-Droid or Google Play.
 For some releases you can find a compiled version of the app, e.g. for [version 2.2.0](https://github.com/wallabag/android-app/releases/tag/2.2.0).
 Of course you can build a legacy version from the source.

 ### Branch legacy